Bills Digest No. 3, Bills Digests alphabetical index 2024-25

 Differences between the schemes

 The VEA developed from the War Pensions Act 1913 and the subsequent Repatriation Act 1920 (p.
 6).
-It consists of periodic pension payments that can be paid for life, as both compensation and income support.
+It provides for periodic pension payments that can be paid for life, as both compensation and income support.

 The DRCA and MRCA are workers’ compensation schemes, providing for both lump sum compensation and periodic payments that can be paid up to Age Pension age.